octokit/handbook/README.md

 ## Resources

 - [The OAuth 2.0 Authorization Framework](https://tools.ietf.org/html/rfc6749)
-  Applied to GitHub.com, the [OAuth 2.0 roles](https://tools.ietf.org/html/rfc6749#section-1.1) are
+  Applied to GitHub.com, the [OAuth 2.0 roles](https://tools.ietf.org/html/rfc6749#section-1.1) are:
   - **resource owner**: GitHub User
   - **resource server**: api.github.com
   - **authorization server**: github.com
   - **client**: the 3rd party integration that needs to send requests on behalf of the user.
-A server component is required that has access to both `client_id` and `client_secret`, in order to exchange an authorization grant for an access token.
+A server component that has access to both `client_id` and `client_secret` is required, in order to exchange an authorization grant for an access token.
 - [Authorizating OAuth Apps on GitHub](https://docs.github.com/en/developers/apps/authorizing-oauth-apps#web-application-flow)

 # Webhooks